The Harmonic Exponential Filter for Nonparametric Estimation on Motion Groups: Related Work

 \section{Related Work}

 Various approaches have extended Bayesian filtering beyond the unimodal Gaussian assumptions of the Kalman filter (KF).
 For instance, the KF has been adapted to operate with a mixture of parameterized distributions instead of a unimodal Gaussian \cite{sorenson1971sum}.
 Gilitschenski \emph{et al.} \cite{gilitschenski2019deep} adapted a mixture model to use direction statistics on the manifold of rotation groups.
-However, a key challenge with such approaches is the growth of the number of mixture components with each iteration.
-Common approaches to overcome this challenge are based on distance metrics to merge mixture components \cite{schoenberg2009sumfilters} or resampling strategies \cite{chen2000mixture}.
+However, a key challenge with such approaches is the growth of mixture components with each iteration.
+Common approaches to overcome this are based on distance metrics to merge mixture components \cite{schoenberg2009sumfilters} or resampling \cite{chen2000mixture}.

 The KF has also been extended to exploit \emph{symmetries} of the system by characterizing the state of the robot using Lie groups \cite{sola2018micro}.
 If the state error is modeled in the Lie algebra of motion groups with a Gaussian \revisedtext{belief} and then mapped back to the group with the exponential map, a non-Gaussian \revisedtext{posterior} is obtained on the manifold \cite{wang2008nonparametric, long2012banana}.
-However, to propagate the error state over time and attain a tractable solution, these methods rely on second-order approximations.
+However, to propagate the error state over time and attain a tractable solution, these methods rely on second-order approximations. \reviewed{The invariant extended Kalman filter (IEKF) \cite{barreau2017iekf} also models the state error in the Lie algebra with a Gaussian density, which restricts it to unimodal distributions.}

 Unlike the various KF approaches, our method is nonparametric and can fit any distribution in a broader family of distributions while preserving system symmetries.
 A well-known nonparametric filtering approach is the histogram filter, which approximates the posterior \revisedtext{belief} by discretizing the state space and assigning a probability value to each bin \cite{histogram}.
 These methods can be adapted to the topology and action of the group \cite{kurz2018hist} and have been widely studied to model distributions on rotation groups \cite{zhou2021quaternion, li2021grid}.
 Our method resembles histogram filters as we require discrete samples of the manifold to represent the posterior.
 However, our formulation operates in both rotation and motion groups and is more computationally efficient during the propagation step than histogram filters.
 What is more, our approach is exact up to the band limit of a discrete Fourier transform.